WLOGSolutions/RSuite/docs/basic_workflow.md

 # Basic R Suite usage
-In this document we present a basic R Suite usage.
+In this document basic R Suite usage is presented.
 It covers:

 * creating project
 * adding custom packages